ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

             }

             /**
-            * @dev Exucute an omniverse transfer operation */ function _omniverseTransfer(bytes memory _from, bytes memory _to, uint256 _amount) internal {
+            * @notice Exucute an omniverse transfer operation */ function _omniverseTransfer(bytes memory _from, bytes memory _to, uint256 _amount) internal {
                 _checkOmniverseTransfer(_from, _amount);